rubelchowdhury20/PIKTORML/session_0.md

 ## What is the problem statement

 Building a successful recommender system depends on understanding both the dimensions of people's preferences as well as their dynamics.
-Social trends are ever changing.
-Not only it is subjective to a person but it could have lot of features.
+Social trends are ever-changing.
+Not only it is subjective to a person but it could have a lot of features.

 ## What is vera trying to solve

 Vera is in true sense a personalized recommendation system.
-You go to a shop, select an apparel and hang it in the vera setup.
+You go to a shop, select apparel and hang it in the vera setup.
 That's all.

-Vera will show you recommendation based on that apparel.
-Not only that, It will also show what is currently trendy on the market based on that apparel.
-It will also show you styles that goes with this apparel.
+Vera will show you a recommendation based on that apparel.
+Not only that, but It will also show what is currently trendy on the market based on that apparel.
+It will also show you styles that go with this apparel.

 ## How are we tackling the problem

-* **User walks in a store selects an apparel and hangs it on the vera setup**
+* **User walks in a store selects apparel and hangs it on the vera setup**

 <br>

 * **Crop top and bottom:** <br>  We crop out the parts of the image by running it through our object detection algorithm.

 <br>
 <br>